Ainursekerbekova/backend/README.md

 This project includes:
-Statistic charts
+Statistic charts,
-Sending emails with 'callback' and 'new order'
+Sending emails with 'callback' and 'new order',
-Cart with funcionality
+Cart with funcionality,
-Database managing
+Database managing,
 Beaty frontend)